DSpace/vagrant-dspace/README.md

    * `mvn clean package` (Rebuild/Recompile DSpace)
    * `cd dspace/target/dspace-installer` (Move into the newly built installer directory)
    * `ant update`   (Redeploy changes to ~/dspace/)
-   * `sudo service tomcat7-vagrant restart` (Reboot Tomcat)
+   * `sudo service tomcat7 restart` (Reboot Tomcat)

 How to Tweak Things to your Liking?
 -----------------------------------

-### local.yaml
+### local.yaml - Your local settings go here!

 If you look at the config folder, there are a few files you'll be interested in.
-The first is common.yaml, it's a [Hiera](http://projects.puppetlabs.com/projects/hiera) configuration file.
-You may copy this file to one named local.yaml.
-Any changes to local.yaml will override the defaults set in the common.yaml file.
-The local.yaml file is ignored in .gitignore, so you won't accidentally commit it.
+The first is `default.yaml`, it's a [Hiera](http://projects.puppetlabs.com/projects/hiera) configuration file.
+You may copy this file to one named `local.yaml`.
+Any changes to `local.yaml` will override the defaults set in the `default.yaml` file.
+The `local.yaml` file is ignored in `.gitignore`, so you won't accidentally commit it.
 Here are the options:

-* git_repo - it would be a good idea to point this to your own fork of DSpace
+* `git_repo` - it would be a good idea to point this to your own fork of DSpace
-* git_branch - if you're constantly working on another brach than master, you can change it here
+* `git_branch` - if you're constantly working on another brach than master, you can change it here
-* mvn_params - add other maven prameters here (this is added to the Vagrant user's profile, so these options are always on whenever you run mvn as the Vagrant user
+* `mvn_params` - add other maven prameters here (this is added to the Vagrant user's profile, so these options are always on whenever you run mvn as the Vagrant user
-* mvn_version - defaults to 3.0.5, but feel free to change it to whatever version you wish to test
-* ant_installer_dir - until we figure out how to have the installer just run from whatever version of DSpace is in the target folder produced by Maven, we'll need to hard code the DSpace version so we can have Puppet look in the right place to run the Ant installer for DSpace
+* `ant_installer_dir` - until we figure out how to have the installer just run from whatever version of DSpace is in the target folder produced by Maven, we'll need to hard code the DSpace version so we can have Puppet look in the right place to run the Ant installer for DSpace
-* admin_firstname - you may want to change this to something more memorable than the demo DSpace user
+* `admin_firstname` - you may want to change this to something more memorable than the demo DSpace user
-* admin_lastname - ditto
+* `admin_lastname` - ditto
-* admin_email - likewise
+* `admin_email` - likewise
-* admin_passwd - you probably have a preferred password
+* `admin_passwd` - you probably have a preferred password
-* admin_language - and you may have a language preference, you can set it here
+* `admin_language` - and you may have a language preference, you can set it here

-### local-bootstrap.sh
+### local-bootstrap.sh - You can script your own tweaks/customizations!

-In the config folder, you will also find a file called local-bootstrap.sh.example.
-If you copy that file to local-bootstrap.sh and edit it to your liking (it is well-commented) you'll be able to customize your git clone folder to your liking (turning on the color.ui, always pull using rebase, set an upstream github repository, add the ability to fetch pull requests from upstream), as well as automatically batch-load content (an example using AIPs is included, but you're welcome to script whatever you need here... if you come up with something interesting, please consider sharing it with the community).
+In the `config` folder, you will also find a file called `local-bootstrap.sh.example`.
+If you copy that file to `local-bootstrap.sh` and edit it to your liking (it is well-commented) you'll be able to customize your git clone folder to your liking (turning on the color.ui, always pull using rebase, set an upstream github repository, add the ability to fetch pull requests from upstream), as well as automatically batch-load content (an example using AIPs is included, but you're welcome to script whatever you need here... if you come up with something interesting, please consider sharing it with the community).

 local-bootstrap.sh is a "shell provisioner" for Vagrant, and our vagrantfile is [configured to run it](https://github.com/DSpace/vagrant-dspace/blob/master/Vagrantfile#L171) if it is present in the config folder.
 If you have a fork of Vagrant-DSpace for your own repository management, you may add another shell provisioner, to maintain your own workgroup's customs and configurations.
 You may find an example of this in the [Vagrant-MOspace](https://github.com/umlso/vagrant-mospace/blob/master/config/mospace-bootstrap.sh) repository.

-### maven_settings.xml
+### maven_settings.xml - Tips on tweaking Maven

-If you've copied the example local-bootstrap.sh file, you may create a config/dotfiles folder, and place a file called maven_settings.xml in it, that file will be copied to /home/vagrant/.m2/settings.xml every time the local-bootstrap.sh provisioner is run.
+If you've copied the example `local-bootstrap.sh` file, you may create a `config/dotfiles` folder, and place a file called `maven_settings.xml` in it, that file will be copied to `/home/vagrant/.m2/settings.xml` every time the `local-bootstrap.sh` provisioner is run.
 This will allow you to further customize your Maven builds.
-One handy (though somewhat dangerous) thing to add to your settings.xml file is the following profile:
+One handy (though somewhat dangerous) thing to add to your `settings.xml` file is the following profile:
 ```
     <profile>
             <id>sign</id>